golioth/developer-training/website/docs/after-training/magtag-nametag.md

 Design your own background and layout for the MagTag!
 To accomplish this:

 1. Create a 296x128 image file in the XBM format
-2. Upload the header to KASM, include it in your code
+2. Upload the header to Kasm, include it in your code
 3. Use the helper script to convert from XBM to a c header file
 4. Show the header and write text over the top of it.